Yemen officially offered mediation

 Meanwhile, talking to a group of legislators from KP, the prime minister said the country is passing through a critical period but visible improvement will be experienced by the people in six months.

-He said in 2015, the parliament decided to maintain the country's neutrality and Saudi Arabia accepted the important role of Pakistan.
+He said in 2015, the Parliament decided to maintain the country's neutrality and Saudi Arabia accepted the important role of Pakistan.
 He stressed the need for national consensus and a long term approach on the issue of Yemen.
-He said Pakistan will not become a party to the Yemen conflict.
+He said Pakistan will not become party of Yemen conflict.

 He said the US withdrew with its agreement with Iran and renewed its sanctions on the country, which would have an effect on its stability.
 He said the European Union had its differences with the United States for its withdrawal from the agreement with Iran and it was taking steps to keep its trade ties intact with Iran.
 He pointed out that despite sanctions, the United States gave waiver to India so that it was less impacted because of its sanctions on Iran.